 There are a few ways to freeze homemade fruit pie filling.
 You can either add it to a plastic freezer container or a sealable freezer bag and freeze it like that.
 Or, you can put the pie filling in a gallon freezer bag and set it inside the pie pan you will eventually make the pie in.
 Move the pie filling around inside the bag so it fills the pie pan.
 Then freeze the pie filling while the bag is inside the pie pan.
 Once the pie filling is frozen you can remove the bag from the pie plate and keep it in the freezer.
 When you are ready to make a peach pie the filling will be ready to remove from the bag and set right inside the pie crust!
 It’s so easy!

 Adding lemon juice to the pie filling keeps the peaches from turning brown in this recipe.
-In other recipes, you can use a product called Fruit Fresh to keep fruit looking fresh.
+In other recipes, you can use a product called Fruit Fresh to keep the fruit looking fresh.

 - Drain peaches reserving the juice.